jerome-trc/viletech/spec/lith-ref.md

 ### Pointers and References

 LithScript offers two ways to manage memory in the VM heap: `Ref` and `Ptr`. `Ref` is a handle to a heap value that is guaranteed at compile time to be non-null. `Ptr` is a type known to the compiler which uses the same semantics as `Option`.
-These handles types are the only ways to interact with class objects, which are never held as script values.
+These handle types are the only ways to interact with class objects, which are never held as script values.

 ## Resolvers